InformaticsMatters/kubernetes-ansible-projects/README.md

     but we recommend recent versions, and currently use 3.12 and 3.13.

 If you already use our kubernetes clusters you probably have `kubectl` installed.
-If not you now need to [install kubectl] on your host that's suitable for our clusters.
+If not you now need to [install kubectl] on your host, one with a version that's suitable for our clusters.
 We currently use kubectl v1.32.

 You will also need to set a suitable value for the `KUBECONFIG` environment variable.
-UNlike `kubectl`, the playbooks do not _assume_ that you want to use `~/.kube/config`.
+Unlike `kubectl`, the playbooks do not _assume_ that you want to use `~/.kube/config`.
 If you want to use the default config file you need to set the variable accordingly, like this: -